 - No Capital requirement, as they usually do not hold any sort of residual interests that they originate

 - It has a much simpler and an efficient application process when compared to the traditional financial institutions.
-The entire process takes place online with minimal human interaction and the decisioning on the credit approval is made in a few minutes
+The entire process takes place online with minimal human interaction and the credit approval just takes a few minutes

 How can banks stay relevant in the future?

-Here are some things that banks can do to stay relevant in future:
+Here are some things that banks can do to stay relevant in the future: